-In 2011, our Broad Peer Group included combined data for life sciences industry ("LSI") and technology industry ("High-Tech") market data provided by Radford.
-The dataset from the Radford Life Science Survey consisted of U.S.-based, public, non-subsidiary life science companies with revenues of approximately 1/3 to 3x that of the Company and a market capitalization of at least 1.5x revenue.
-The dataset from the Radford Global Technology Survey consisted of U.S.-based, public, non-subsidiary companies with revenues of approximately 1/3 to 3x that of the Company and a market capitalization of at least 1.5x revenue.
+The Broad Peer Group that the Compensation Committee approved in 2013 (and continued the use thereof in 2014), included combined data for life sciences industry ("LSI") and technology industry ("High-Tech") market data provided by Radford.
+The dataset from the Radford Life Science Survey consisted of U.S.-based, public, non-subsidiary life science companies with revenues of approximately 1/3 to 3x of the Company and a market capitalization of at least 1.5x revenue.
+The dataset from the Radford Global Technology Survey consisted of U.S.-based, public, non-subsidiary companies with revenues of approximately 1/3 to 3x of the Company and a market capitalization of at least 1.5x revenue.
+The Compensation Committee was not aware of the constituent companies of the survey.

-Finally, we created a Reference Peer Group to gain additional perspective on labor market competitors, certain of which are also high growth companies.
-In 2011, this peer group consisted of the following companies:
+Finally, we developed a Reference Peer Group in 2013 (and continued its use in 2014) to gain additional perspective on labor market competitors, certain of which are also high growth companies.
+The Reference Peer Group consisted of the following companies:

-Apple Google Smith & Nephew C.R.
-Bard Johnson & Johnson St. Jude Medical Boston Scientific Lam Research Stryker Covidien Medtronic
+Apple Google Smith & Nephew

+Boston Scientific Johnson & Johnson St. Jude Medical

+C.R.
+Bard Lam Research Stryker

+Covidien Medtronic

-The Compensation Committee reviews compensation practices at peer companies to inform the Committee's decision-making process so it can set total compensation levels that it believes are reasonably competitive.
-The Compensation Committee, however, does not set compensation components to meet specific benchmarks, such as targeting salaries "above the median" or equity compensation "at the 75th percentile."
-Furthermore, the Compensation Committee believes that over-reliance on benchmarking can result in compensation that is unrelated to the value delivered by the NEOs.
+The Compensation Committee reviews the compensation practices at peer companies to inform its decision-making process as it seeks to set total compensation levels that it believes are reasonably competitive.
+The Compensation Committee, however, does not set compensation components to meet specific percentile levels (such as targeting base salaries "above the median" or equity compensation "at the 75th percentile").
+Further, the Compensation Committee believes that over-reliance on competitive positioning may result in compensation that is unrelated to the value delivered by our executive officers, including the Named Executive Officers, to the Company as a whole.